Public Works Project Updates

 Bon Air Road Bridge Mitigation Projects

-This project has been advertised for construction bids.
-Improvements include replacement of two public docks at Bon Air Landing Park and next to the Marin Rowing Association dock, converting the Piper Park dog park back to tidal wetlands, construction of a new dog park south of the Central Marin Police Authority building and stormwater improvements on Magnolia Avenue Council consideration of awarding a construction contract is scheduled for July 20 following receipt and opening of public bids.
+Improvements include replacement of two public docks at Bon Air Landing Park and next to the Marin Rowing Association dock, converting the Piper Park dog park back to tidal wetlands, construction of a new dog park south of the Central Marin Police Authority building and stormwater improvements on Magnolia Avenue.
+The contractor has completed grading and fence installation at the dog park.
+There will be several work slowdowns and stoppages due to regulatory agency permit work windows resulting in a projected completion date of spring 2024.

 Corte Alejo (Via La Paz) Storm Drain Improvements

 The replacement by-pass storm drain, removal of old pipes and minor improvements to hillside have been completed.
-Consideration of storm drain overflow piping continues.
+Staff conducted a field meeting with residents to review plans for storm drain overflow piping.
+Staff and consultant are reviewing options for overflow piping.

 Sir Francis Drake Pavement Repair (Del Monte to Drakes Cove Road)